whatmakeart/whatmakeart.github.io/content/electronics/how-to-use-a-solder-spool.md

 ---
+title: How to Use a Solder Spool
 date: 2023-03-13T8:30:00-04:00
-lastmod: 2024-12-05T20:09:06
+lastmod: 2025-02-09T20:46:55
 description: In this video, I will show you how to load a solder spool with new solder.
 This is a quick and easy process that can be done in just a few minutes
-featured_image: /posts/images/how-to-load-a-solder-spool.jpg
+featured_image: /electronics/attachments/how-to-load-a-solder-spool.jpg
 tags:
   - Soldering
   - Electronics
-title: How to Load a Solder Spool
 ---

 <div class="iframe-16-9-container">